symfony/symfony-docs/messenger.rst

 .. versionadded:: 5.3

-    The ``router_context`` middleware were introduced in Symfony 5.3.
+    The ``router_context`` middleware was introduced in Symfony 5.3.

-When the consumer needs to build an absolute URL, for instance: rendering a template with links, it needs the initial's request context in order to retrieves the domain and information needed to build the URL.
-This can be achieved by declaring the ``router_context`` middleware in the bus.
+Add the ``router_context`` middleware if you need to generate absolute URLs in the consumer (e.g. render a template with links).
+This middleware stores the original request context (i.e. the host, the HTTP port, etc.) which is needed when building absolute URLs.

 .. configuration-block::